-In every non-visit year, accredited camps must submit the Annual Accreditation Report to maintain accredited status; failure to submit the report will result in accreditation removal.
+In every non-visit year of the accreditation cycle, accredited camps must submit the Annual Accreditation Report to maintain accredited status; failure to submit the report will result in accreditation removal.
 Camps in a visit year do not submit an Annual Accreditation Report.
 Refer to the information for preparing for an on-site visit.

 How do we get started?

-First, ensure that the annual camp fees are current and be cognizant of the renewal date.
-Current fees are required to maintain accredited status, and a lapse in fees results in the loss of access to the Annual Accreditation Report (AAR).
+Ensure that the annual camp fees are current and be cognizant of the renewal date.
+Current fees are required to maintain accredited status, and a lapse in fees results in losing access to the Annual Accreditation Report (AAR).
 Please contact the membership department if assistance is needed for the camp renewal.
 Review all the provided information and utilize the resources below.

 Who from the camp submits the Annual Accreditation Report (AAR)?